 If you're on a tight schedule before residency or fellowship applications, a case report is your best shot at a publication that demonstrates scholarly activity and clinical insight.

 Case reports are the most accessible entry point into academic publishing.
 They're compact, manageable, and rewarding.
-You'll learn how to structure a paper, navigate peer review, and communicate clinically relevant findings — all while completing a project you can actually finish.
+You'll learn how to structure a paper, navigate peer review, and communicate clinically relevant findings—all while completing a project you can actually finish.

 With focus and consistent writing, you can turn an interesting patient encounter into a published paper in just a few months.
-And once you've done one, you'll have the foundation to take on more complex studies with confidence.
+And within our Research Timeline Series, all timelines refer to the journey from idea to submission—the part of the process you can fully control before peer review begins.

 Sign up for research tips.